polarityio/cortex-xdr/README.md

 ## Cortex XDR Integration Options

 ### API URL
 The API Url for your Cortex XDR instance.
-NOTE: This is not the same as your Cortex XDR instance URL, but can be found at Configuration -> API Key -> Copy API URL
+NOTE: This is not the same as your Cortex XDR instance URL, but can be found at Configuration -> API Key -> Copy API URL.
+This option must be visible to all users so that the integration can display pivot links in the Overlay Window.

 ### API Key
 An API Key on your Cortex XDR instance.
 Configuration -> API Key